VladimirOnix/PerchEye-SDK/react-native/README.md

 await init();      // Init native engine await destroy();   // Cleanup
 ```
+Note: These methods are called natively by the module lifecycle, so manual calls are usually not required.

 ---

 ## 🚀 Usage

 ### 🔐 Enroll - Create Hash From Face Images

+To create a face hash from a sequence of base64 images:

 ```ts
 import { openTransaction, addImage, enroll } from 'react-native-perch-eye';